Lake Bumbunga: Description

 The lake is situated in the Mid North of South Australia, approximately 125 km (1.5 hours' drive) from the state capital city, Adelaide.
 Easily visible from Highway 1 for a distance of 10 km, the 15 km2 Lake Bumbunga is a dramatic departure from the surrounding landscape due to its seasonal pink colouration and wide expanse.
 The colour is due to a certain type of algae which tolerates its high salinity and produces pink pigment that helps it to take energy.
-The colour does change from time to time, for instance it may be pinker in spring than winter, owing to more fresh water bringing nutrients to the algae, and there's more sunlight than the winter months.
+The colour changes throughout the year; it is often pinker in spring than winter, owing to more fresh water bringing nutrients to the algae and increased sunlight compared to the winter months.
 Summers are dry and the water evaporates.

 The lake is the largest of a system of Quaternary Holocene saline lakes extending about 30 km north of Lochiel, draining an area to the east of the Barunga Range, where it merges with the Hummock Range.
 Salt is dissolved from saline mud produced when winter rain fills the lake.
 Each summer a large portion of the lake dries up.